 Steel Holds Strong for Heavy-Duty Applications

 Steel is also the most commonly used material in SafeRack products — and for good reason.
 Over time, galvanized steel holds up better than other materials.
-Although aluminum has similar durability in the walking environment (i.e., stairs and crossover systems), steel is what’s needed for applications that hold tons of product weight, such as piping systems or platforms with multiple gangways, cages and loading arms.
+Although aluminum has similar durability in the walking environment (i.e., gangways and rolling stairs), steel is what’s needed for applications that hold tons of product weight, such as piping systems or platforms with multiple gangways, cages, and loading arms.

-Steel-based products also aren’t as easily shaped into complex designs.
+Steel-based products also aren’t as easily shaped into complex designs and construct stair parts.
 This means its construction requires more planning upfront and there’s less room for error.
 This again is where costs can add up — and where aluminum solutions may be a good alternative.

 The last downside to steel is that it’s more prone to rust and corrosion, which decreases the product’s durability over time.
 That’s why it’s important to ask for galvanized steel, which has a protective zinc coating to prevent rusting.